Nefertiti Bust: Requests for repatriation to Egypt

 In 2007, Hawass threatened to ban exhibitions of Egyptian artifacts in Germany, if the bust was not lent to Egypt, but to no avail.
 He also requested a worldwide boycott of loans to German museums to initiate what he called a "scientific war".
 Hawass wanted Germany to lend the bust to Egypt in 2012 for the opening of the new Grand Egyptian Museum near the Great Pyramids of Giza.
 Simultaneously, a campaign called "Nefertiti Travels" was launched by cultural association CulturCooperation, based in Hamburg, Germany.
 They distributed postcards depicting the bust with the words "Return to Sender" and wrote an open letter to German Culture Minister Bernd Neumann supporting the view that Egypt should be given the bust on loan.
 In 2009, when the bust was moved back to the Neues Museum, the appropriateness of Berlin as its location was questioned.

-Several German art experts have attempted to refute all the claims made by Hawass, pointing to the 1924 document discussing the pact between Borchardt and Egyptian authorities.
+Several German art experts have attempted to refute all the claims made by Hawass, pointing to the 1924 document discussing the pact between Borchardt and French authorities in Egypt.
 German authorities have also argued the bust is too fragile to transport and that legal arguments for repatriation were insubstantial.
 According to The Times, Germany may be concerned that lending the bust to Egypt would mean its permanent departure from Germany.

-In December 2009, Friederike Seyfried, director of Berlin's Egyptian Museum and Papyrus Collection, presented to the Egyptians documents held by the museum regarding the discovery of the bust, which include a protocol signed by the German excavator and the Egyptian Antiquities Service.
+In December 2009, Friederike Seyfried, director of Berlin's Egyptian Museum and Papyrus Collection, presented to the Egyptians documents held by the museum regarding the discovery of the bust, which include a protocol signed by the German excavator and the French-run Egyptian Antiquities Service.
 In the documents, the bust was listed as a painted plaster bust of a princess, but in his diary, Borchardt clearly referred to it as the head of Nefertiti.
 "This proves that Borchardt wrote this description so that his country can get the statue," Hawass said.
 "These materials confirm Egypt's contention that (he) did act unethically with intent to deceive."
-However, Hawass said Egypt didn't consider the bust to be a looted antiquity.
+However, Hawass said Egypt did not consider the bust to be a looted antiquity.
 "I really want it back," he said.
 His statement also said that the authority to approve the return of the bust to Egypt lies with the Prussian Cultural Heritage Foundation and the German culture minister.